britram/taps-transports/draft-ietf-taps-transports.md

 to be on the order of a few seconds on average, although this varies with the session rate, and sub-second reporting intervals are possible for high rate sessions.
-The interval is randomised to avoid synchronization of reports from multiple receivers.
+The interval is randomized to avoid synchronization of reports from multiple receivers.

 ### Interface Description